Skip to main content

 • a direct storage URL that bypasses Vylux delivery semantics

-Typical backend responsibilities
+Typical backend responsibilities:

 • verify that the caller may access the requested media record